jpgcode/webpack-starterkit/README.md

 - Run `npm run dev`

 ## Static files for PROD
-All compiled  PROD ready assets will be build and added into the `dist` after running `npm run build`.
+All compiled  PROD ready assets will be built and added into the `dist` after running `npm run build`.

 ## Requirements
 Node.js version v7.6 or above is required for this project